 used or any other substance that has iodine.
 Also tell your doctor if you have

-asthma, are allergic to any medicines.
+asthma or are allergic to any medicines.
 Tell him or her if you have had a

 Have any bleeding problems or are taking any